DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/00-intro-drupalcon-workshop.md

 5. Learn how to apply compontent based development to Drupal.
 6. Review sample style guides.

+Note: Summary, this workshop is all about recognizing patterns and organizing things

 ---------------------------------------
 ## Slides, Resources, and more